This is one of the easiest Italian pasta dishes I make and I hope you add it to your own list of recipes.

 However, if your fresh basil isn’t growing yet, or it’s out of season, hopefully you followed my instructions for freezing basil in ice cube trays for purposes like this.

 Simply add a cube or two to the hot sauce pan and let the water evaporate.
 Your fresh basil, although not it’s typical texture as if freshly picked, will still provide the aroma we associate with our Italian garden herbs.

 You can also learn how to grow fresh basil all year indoors so it’s always readily available to add to these type of pasta and tomato dishes.

 If you have for example a bunch of summer tomatoes that you need to use up, use more than the recipe calls for and mash them down.
 Turn it into a more tomatoey-saucy dish.
 If you don’t have enough tomatoes, no worries, use what you have.

-This is a recipe that reminds me of summertime no matter when I make it.
-However, in the summer I add in fresh basil and that just puts it over the top – in a good way!
+This is a recipe that reminds me of summertime no matter when I make it, especially when I add in the fresh basil – that just puts it over the top!

 Short or Long Pasta?

 I used to only use short pasta because I think it goes further.
 Of course, don’t use elbow macaroni.
 I’ve used bow ties, rigatoni, penne, mini-penne, etc.

 However, I frequently use angel hair or capellini pasta which are the thin variety of long pasta.
 The reason I recommend these long pastas is because their texture and weight are better suited for such a delicate sauce.